 Montana is beautiful.
 It is not only physically beautiful, but it was given great wealth of silver, gold, copper, lead, zinc, manganese and coal.
 As with most wealth given in the American soil, it was and is either bought up by the few family dynasties in the world or stolen by corrupt politicians, both quickly changing the names of their companies as often as is needed for restructuring into differently named corporations to maintain the profit of the assets with layer upon layers of concealment.
-This is the picture of what has happened to the Christians who have been mined for their eternal wealth and call by the pastoral matriarchy, both protestant and catholic sects.
+This is the picture of what has happened to the Christians who have been mined for their eternal wealth and call by corrupt religious systems, both protestant and catholic sects.
 Jesus’ death and eliminating mediators are made null and void as Christians are taught that they should either be confessing in the confessionals or stay under the covering of their pastor.
 It is the way of Balaam that continues to teach their flocks “to eat things sacrificed to idols, and to commit fornication,” while also keeping the doctrine that upholds the priest/pastor mediators (The Revelation 2:14-15).

 11 Woe unto them! for they have gone in the way of Cain, and ran greedily after the error of Balaam for reward, and perished in the gainsaying of Core.
 (Jude verse 11)

 14 But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication.
 15 So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate.
 16 Repent; or else I will come unto thee quickly, and will fight [war] against them with the sword of my mouth.
 (The Revelation 2:14-16)